Lijadu Sisters: Career

 The twins grew up in the Nigerian city of Ibadan, and were inspired musically by various artists including Aretha Franklin, Victor Olaiya and Miriam Makeba.
 They had guidance from music producer Lemmy Jackson who is credited with helping them with their early successes.
 Their music was a mix of Jazz, Afrobeat, Reggae and Waka.
 Sometimes they sang in English and other times in their native language, Yoruba.
 One of their first songs was arranged with assistance from jazz saxophone player Orlando Julius.
 They released their first album Iya Mi Jowo in 1969 after winning a record contract with Decca Records.
 They worked with the late Biddy Wright on their third album Danger (1976).
 American rapper Nas sampled "Life's Gone Down Low", a track in the Danger album, as "Life's Gone Low" on his 2006 Mixtape without crediting the duo.
 The Lijadu Sisters recorded Sunshine in 1978 and Horizon Unlimited in 1979.

 The sisters were top stars in Nigeria during the 1970s and 1980s.
 During these years, they branched out to America and Europe and found modest success.
 They performed with drummer Ginger Baker's band Salt at the 1972 Munich Olympic Games in Munich at the World Music Festival.
 The New York Times reported that the sisters were "smiling free spirits" who mixed "sisterly banter and flirtatiousness" in their performances which featured positive messages such as the benefit of returning home.
-Their reggae number Reincarnation insisted that if reincarnation was a reality, then they would like to be reincarnated again into the home where they grew up.
+Their reggae number Reincarnation insisted that if reincarnation were a reality, then they would like to be reincarnated again into the home where they grew up.
 Some of their song lyrics were politically themed.
 Their harmonies were described as "ethereal".